-Topic Rationale Number ('Expected figure' based on last years' statistics) Target Reduce the risk of falling from height or muscular skeletal disorders in tyre premises Carry out proactive inspections of tyre premises to check on controls preventing workers or stock from falling from height or workers sustaining ill health handling of tyres 15 visits 100% inspected Reduce the risk of injury through the unsafe operation of bouncy castles following a number of incidents nationally Carry out proactive inspection during visits to premises to assess the safe operation ie anchoring the castle to the ground, of bouncy castles in the leisure sector 10 visits 100% inspected Reduce the risk of ill health to employees in Shisha bars and unsatisfactory workplace conditions Carry out proactive inspections of Shisha Bars to check on health control measures and workplace conditions 10 visits 100% inspected Reduce the risk of personal injury and work-related stress in connection with violent incidents.
-Investigate all notifiable accidents and RFAs where work-related violence is the causal factor.
+Торіс Rationale Number ('Expected' figures are as for 2018/19) Target Reduce the risk of ill health to employees and members of the public from release of asbestos during removal Carry out assessment and necessary inspection of notified works for the removal of asbestos material from LA enforced premises to ensure suitable controls are in place to prevent exposure to harmful fibres.
+20 notifications (expected) 100% inspected Reduce the risk of falling from height or muscular skeletal disorders in tyre premises Carry out proactive inspections of tyre premises to check on controls preventing workers or stock from falling from height or workers sustaining ill health whilst handling of tyres 10 visits 100% inspected Reduce the risk of injury through the unsafe operation of bouncy castles following a number of incidents nationally Carry out proactive inspection during visits to premises to assess the safe operation ie anchoring the castle to the ground, of bouncy castles in the leisure sector 10 visits (expected) 100% inspected Reduce the risk of ill health to employees in Shisha bars and unsatisfactory workplace conditions Carry out proactive inspections of Shisha Bars to check on health control measures and workplace conditions 10 visits 100% inspected Reduce the risk of personal injury and work-related stress in connection with violent incidents.
+Investigate all notifiable accidents and RFAs where work- related violence is the causal factor.
 10 expected 100% investigated Reduce the risk of, amputations, crush injuries, as a result of coming into contact with unguarded dangerous parts of work equipment.
 Inspect work equipment known to have caused serious injury (e.g. mixers, dough rollers, chippers, etc.) in catering establishments to ensure workers are not exposed to risks to their safety.
-200 inspections 100% inspected Reduce the risk of employees being injured whilst unloading delivery vehicles To support the national priority, officers will proactively view unloading operations during other visits to premises for which the City Council is the enforcing authority.
-10 interventions expected 100% inspected Reduce the risk of, serious injury from use of lifting equipment, e.g. fork lift truck, passenger lift, window cleaning cradle(s) where defects have been found during thorough examinations.
+150 inspections 100% inspected Reduce the risk of, serious injury from use of lifting equipment, e.g. fork lift truck, passenger lift, window cleaning cradle(s) where defects have been found during thorough examinations.
 Contact the duty holder (email/letter) or visit where serious defects have been reported to make sure the equipment has been taken out of use or the repairs carried out.
 75 notifications expected, but anticipate <10% will require contact / visit 100% of those requiring visits will be investigated Training Provide up to 10hrs training for all staff authorised under Health and Safety at Work etc. Act 1974.
 Where appropriate provide and facilitate training to external organisations and local authorities and / or to generate an income.
 All health and safety authorised staff 100% of identified training